 Periodically, the chief risk officer presents a comprehensive review of the company's enterprise levels risks, the status of the enterprise risk program and risk management strategies utilized by the company under its corporate risk policy to the audit committee, which has been delegated primary responsibility for oversight of the company's risk management practices.
 The audit committee and the board will also receive updates at meetings during the year on any particular matters relating to specific risks that management believes needs to be brought to the attention of the committee or the board.
 In addition, the company conducts an annual risk assessment to determine the extent, if any, to which the company's compensation programs and practices may create incentives for excessive risk-taking.
 For a discussion of this assessment, see "Compensation and Risk" on page 47.
 Cyber-security is an integral part of risk management at Hess.
-The board appreciates the rapidly evolving nature of threats presented by cyber-security incidents and is committed to the prevention, timely detection, and mitigation of the effects of any such incidents on the company.
+The board appreciates the rapidly evolving nature of threats presented by cyber-security incidents on the company.
 The audit committee receives regular updates from management regarding cyber-security, including the nature of threats, defense and detection capabilities, incident response plans and employee training activities.